chefdajy/PetProjects/README.md

 # PetProjects
-Options Trading Game - Use Black-Scholes valuation to play against a simple AI in placing calls/puts based on news flashes.
+1. OptionsGame.py - Use Black-Scholes valuation to play against a simple AI in placing calls/puts based on news flashes.
-Reinforcement learning (via QLearning) allows the AI to improve each round based on previous performance.
+The AI is trained using reinforcement learning (QLearning), before (10k episodes) and during the game.